Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: The latent shrinkage position cluster model

 \subsection{The latent shrinkage position cluster model}

-To infer the unknown number of clusters of nodes, we fuse the LSPM with the latent position cluster model (LPCM) of \cite{handcock_2007_modelbased} and the sparse finite mixture model framework of \cite{malsinerwalli_2014_modelbased, malsinerwalli_2017_identifying} to give the latent shrinkage position cluster model (LSPCM).
-The LSPCM assumes that the latent positions arise from a finite mixture of $G$ spherical multivariate normal distributions, with an MTGP shrinkage prior assumed for the precision parameters i.e., for $i = 1, \ldots, n$
+To infer the unknown number of clusters of nodes, we propose the novel latent shrinkage position cluster model (LSPCM) which results from fusing the LSPM \citep{gwee_2022_a}, the latent position cluster model (LPCM) of \cite{handcock_2007_modelbased} and the sparse finite mixture model framework of \cite{malsinerwalli_2014_modelbased, malsinerwalli_2017_identifying}.
+Like the LPCM, the proposed LSPCM assumes that latent positions arise from a finite mixture of $G$ spherical multivariate normal distributions; however, unlike the LPCM, the LSPCM assumes an infinite-dimensional latent space as in the LSPM.
+Further, the LSPCM employs a sparsity-inducing Dirichlet prior on the mixture weights, facilitating automatic inference on the number of clusters.